LaNasilDark/ruscv-vector-sim/README.md

 ### Buffer System

 The simulator implements a buffer system to manage the flow of instructions and data.
-This helps simulate pipeline and out-of-order execution features found in modern processors.
+This helps simulate chaining execution features.

 ### Simulation Cycle